Stock up on tissues, someone you know is probably sick!

 We all have our rituals for getting better once we have been infected.
 But what are you doing to boost your immune system to fight against the flu before you get it?

-Foods and Herbs to boost your immune system
+Certain foods and Foods and Herbs may boost your immune system.

 CBD is an anti-inflammatory, pain reliever, and stress reliever.
 It is a powerful tool to bring balance and health to your body.